MicrosoftDocs/dataexplorer-docs/kusto/query/tutorials/use-aggregation-functions.md

 ## Prerequisites

+To run the following queries, you need a query environment with access to the sample data.
+You can use one of the following:
 * A Microsoft account or Microsoft Entra user identity to sign in to the [help cluster](https://dataexplorer.azure.com/clusters/help)
+* A [Fabric workspace](/fabric/get-started/create-workspaces) with a Microsoft Fabric-enabled [capacity](/fabric/enterprise/licenses.md#capacity)

 ## Use the summarize operator